 - Insufficient Hot Water

-Coming to have no hot water at all is apparent evidence of an issue.
+Getting no hot water at all is clear evidence of an issue.
 But erratic water temperature is many times missed as a problem.
 This could mean mineral deposits have formed and your heating element has to be fixed or replaced.

 If you’re getting zero or a small amount of hot water, there could possibly be a concern with the pilot light.
-If you’re not confident how to service the pilot light, call in the professionals at 303-647-5749.
+If you’re not confident how to service the pilot light, call in the professionals at 303-647-5749 in Longmont.
 While some landlords can reignite the pilot light on their own, it can be dangerous if you’re unsure of the process.

 If you smell a rotten egg smell, don’t make an effort to light the pilot.
 Contact your city’s energy provider at once.

 The usual life span of a domestic water heater with appropriate servicing is 10–12 years.
 Even if your water heater isn’t having an issue, it could be at an increased risk of a damaging leak.